+There is lots of information out there nowadays, but how do we know what is good information versus bad?
 Let's make sure that those sources you use for your assignments are reliable and credible.
 There are many sources out there claiming to the real information when, really, they aren't.
-To make sure they are not "crappy," let's apply the CRAAP-O test!
+To make sure they are not "crappy," let's apply the CRAAP test!

-No one should ever have CRAAP-y information in any capacity.
+No one should ever have crappy information in any capacity.
 Remember this acronym and you will always find good stuff!